Are Mountain Gorillas on your Africa Dream List? They were on ours years ago.

-Gorillas are found in Rwanda, Uganda and eastern Democratic Republic of Congo.
+Gorillas are found in the rain forests of Rwanda, Uganda and eastern Democratic Republic of Congo.

-Mountain Gorillas are endangered, and if tourists go to see them and help bolster local economies, the people who live near them will have more of an incentive to help save them.
+Tourists help bolster local economies, so the people who live near them will have more of an incentive to help save them.

 We went several years ago.
 It was just after Diane Fossey died, but before the civil war, so the country was peaceful and the gorilla families we visited were well habituated to visitors.